joshuacassidygrant/tofu3d/README.md

 ### Resource Module
 An object that contains some float amount of resource out of a possible max amount of resource, and includes methods for depleting/spending that resource and can trigger events from that.
 Could be used with any numerical resource, such as health in an RPG game or wood in an RTS.

+### Renderables
+Renderables define animation, sprite and model properties to represent Glop and other object as visual GameObjects in a Unity scene.

 ## Disclaimer:
 I'm a computer science student using this to get a good understanding of system design etc. I do not know everything, and appreciate any feedback on the decisions I've made.